jamaki604/quaternaryCalculator9/README.md

     - IntelliJ will automatically detect and import the project.

 3. **Build the Project:**
-    - Ensure that the correct JDK (21) is configured.
+    - Ensure that the correct JDK (17 or 19) is configured.
     - Build the project using the Build menu or by pressing `Ctrl+F9`.

 4. **Run the Application:**
     - Use the `Run` option in IntelliJ IDEA to start the calculator.
+    - Ensure that you are running the UI class directly, and not through Gradle.

 ## Usage
 ### Basic Operations